SunnySuite/Sunny.jl/docs/src/examples.md

 # Examples

-Please take a look at our Jupyter notebook [tutorials].
+Please take a look at our [Jupyter notebook tutorials](https://github.com/SunnySuite/SunnyTutorials).

 Additional working examples are available in `examples/` as fully loadable files containing executable functions.
 We will soon update this page with additional information